ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

 - Slipshot Software
 - Written in Slander (Spreadsheet Language Algorithm for Non-Displayable Electronic Readout)
 - n-dimensional
-- Unlimitted memory - when you run out of memory it moves cells that aren't on the screen to disk to free up more memory
+- Unlimited memory - when you run out of memory it moves cells that aren't on the screen to disk to free up more memory

 ## **LogiCalc**